Convergence of Gibbs Sampling: Coordinate Hit-and-Run Mixes Fast

 \section{Introduction}

-Sampling a high-dimensional distribution is a fundamental problem and a basic ingredient of algorithms for optimization, integration, statistical inference, and other applications.
+Sampling from a distribution in high-dimensional space is a fundamental problem and an essential ingredient of algorithms for optimization, integration, statistical inference, and other applications.
 Progress on sampling algorithms has led to many useful tools, both theoretical and practical.
 In the most general setting, given access to a function $f:\R^{n}\rightarrow\R_{+},$ the goal is to generate a point $x$ whose density is proportional to $f(x)$.
 Two special cases of particular interest are when $f$ is uniform over a convex body and when $f$ is a Gaussian restricted to a convex set.

-The generic approach to sampling is by a Markov chain whose state space is the convex body.
-The chain is designed so that it is ergodic, time-reversible, and has the desired density as its stationary distribution.
+The general approach to sampling is to design an ergodic, time-reversible Markov chain whose state space is the convex body and which has the desired density as its stationary distribution.
 The key question is to bound the rate of convergence of the Markov chain.
-The Ball walk and Hit-and-Run are two Markov chains that work in full generality, and have been shown to mix rapidly (i.e, the convergence rate is polynomial) for arbitrary log-concave densities.
-Over three decades of improvements, the complexity of this problem has been reduced to a small polynomial in the dimension for the total number of function evaluations with a factor of $n^{2}$ per function call for the total number of arithmetic operations.
-For a log-concave density with support of diameter $D$, the mixing time is $O^{*}(n^{2}D^{2})$, taking the same number of function evaluations, with arithmetic complexity of $O^{*}(n^{4}D^{2})$\cite{KLS97,Lovasz1998,LV3}.
+The Ball walk~\cite{L90,KLS97,LV1} and Hit-and-Run~\cite{Boneh83,Smith84,LV3} are two Markov chains that work in full generality and have been shown to mix rapidly (i.e., the convergence rate is polynomial in ambient dimension) for arbitrary log-concave densities.
+Three decades of improvements have reduced the complexity of this problem to a small polynomial in the dimension.
+For a log-concave density with support of diameter $D$, the mixing time of both Ball Walk and Hit-and-Run is $O^{*}(n^{2}D^{2})$\footnote{The $O^*$ notation suppresses logarithmic factors and dependence on other parameters like error bound}, each step requiring $O(n^2)$ function evaluations and $O(n^2)$ arithmetic operations, giving total arithmetic complexity of $O^{*}(n^{4}D^{2})$\cite{KLS97,Lovasz1998,LV3}.